js-org/js.org/PULL_REQUEST_TEMPLATE.md

 - [x] There is reasonable content on the page (see: [No Content](https://github.com/js-org/js.org/wiki/No-Content))
 - [x] I have read and accepted the [Terms and Conditions](http://js.org/terms.html)
-- The site content can be seen at <link>
+- The site content can be seen at https://okshijian.github.io/sj/

-> The site content is ...
+> The site content is sj.js.org